Skip to content

 enable_auto_approval = true

-There are two criteria that can be set for auto-approval:
+There are several criteria that can be set for auto-approval:

 • Review effort score